kikeelectronico/Homeware-LAN/CONTRIBUTING.md

 The project is separeted in two main directories: back and front.

-### back end
+### Backend

-The back end is coded in Python 3.7 and it is available inside the `back` directory.
+The backend is coded in Python 3.7 and it is available inside the `back` directory.

 Read the back README in order to start working.

-### Front end
+### Frontend

-The front end is coded in React js and it is available inside the `front` directory.
+The frontend is coded in React js and it is available inside the `front` directory.

 Read the front README in order to start working.